 At The Fair Trader we are proud members of the Fair Trade Association of Australia and New Zealand.
 We stock products made by organisations with transparent and deeply held ethical values with goals of poverty alleviation and empowerment.

-Our goal is to give the Melbourne and Australian community an opportunity to purchase beautiful artisan made products which provide regular and sustained employment for the producers, a wage which enables them to survive and thrive and is an investment into the producer's local community.
+Our goal is to give the Melbourne, and Australian and New Zealand communities an opportunity to purchase beautiful artisan made products which provide regular and sustained employment for the producers, a wage which enables them to survive and thrive and is an investment into the producer's local community.
 We wholeheartedly believe in the power of Fair Trade to reduce poverty through the creation of real and sustained opportunities.

 Products at The Fair Trader are sourced by co-owners and co-founders, Bronwyn and John Newnham.